linhpbui/elist-trend-analysis/README.md

 - 💡 **Loyalty Program Drives Growth, But High-Value Transactions Remain with Non-Loyalty Members**
 	- 👉 **Convert high-spending non-loyalty customers into loyalty members** with tailored incentives that maintain their spending habits.
 	- 👉 **Optimize the loyalty program** with **tiered benefits, exclusive bulk discounts, or premium membership perks** to encourage higher-value transactions.
-- 💡 **High-Value Products Drive Sales but Experience Higher Refund Rates**
+- 💡 **Mid-Range to High-Value Products Drive Sales but Experience Higher Refund Rates**
 	- 👉 **Conduct customer surveys and analyze return data** to identify key issues with high-refund products (ThinkPad laptop, Macbook Air laptop, Apple AirPods, 27in 4K gaming monitor), such as quality, fit, functionality, or misleading expectations.
 	- 👉 **Enhance post-purchase support** by offering **troubleshooting assistance, extended warranties, or repair/replacement options** to reduce unnecessary returns and improve customer satisfaction.